Danny Hakim: Career

 His first reporting job was as a police reporter for the Greenville News in South Carolina.
 He then worked as a financial reporter for SmartMoney before joining The New York Times in 2000.

 His first assignment at the Times was as bureau chief in Detroit.
 This was followed by a stint as Albany, New York bureau chief.
-Hakin covered four New York governors during his posting in Albany.
+Hakim covered four New York governors during his posting in Albany.
 He uncovered scandals involving two of them that led to one resigning and one withdrawing from the 2010 governor's race.

 On March 10, 2008, he broke the story that New York Eliot Spitzer had been "caught on a federal wiretap arranging to meet with a high-priced prostitute at a Washington hotel."
 Spitzer was identified as "Client 9," met with a prostitute from the online international prostitution ring Emperors Club VIP.
 He tried to resist calls for his resignation, but could not do so, and resigned on March 12, 2008, two days after Hakim's story.
 His successor was, also, scrutinized by Hakim.
 Hakim was part of a team of reporters who broke the news that Governor David Paterson had abused his power as governor to try to squash an abuse case.